tinyheero/tinyheero.github.io/_drafts/tiddly-wiki-my-setup.md

 > information.

 In other words, it's a personal wiki that allows for you to capture and organize your notes in a flexible way.
-The fundamental unit of a TiddlyWiki is "tiddlers", which are meant to store sets of information that can be tagged and linked together very easily.
+The fundamental unit of a TiddlyWiki is a "tiddler", which are meant to store sets of information that can be tagged and linked together very easily.
 I suggest watching this [video](https://www.youtube.com/watch?v=KtCUr83XgyE) for a quick introduction on what TiddlyWiki is.